weijingg/mapping_amazon/README.md

-# Quarto website template

-A template repository to use as a starting point for a public website describing the analysis and results the course's final project.
-The website uses Quarto to generate content and GitHub Pages to host the website.
+# Mapping the Amazon

+This repository hosts the Quarto website for my MUSA 550 Geospatial Data Science in Python final project.

-The published site for this example repository is available at: [https://musa-550-fall-2024.github.io/quarto_template/](https://musa-550-fall-2024.github.io/quarto_template/).
+All data and codes used in this project is available at: https://github.com/musa-550-fall-2024/24fall-python-final-weijing_ang_proposal.

+The Quarto website is adapted from https://musa-550-fall-2024.github.io/quarto_template/.